What is brand value and what are the main factors that influence your brand value?

 Items you would include when evaluating costs are historical advertising, promotion expenditures, cost of campaign creation, licensing and registration costs, and cost of any trademarks.

 Using cost-based valuation requires you to evaluate the cost of the brand and restate the actual expenditures in current cost terms.
-You can use this method of the brand valuation if you have just launched or if you’re going through the process of re-developing your brand.
+You can use this method of brand valuation if you have just launched or if you’re going through the process of re-developing your brand.

 Market-based valuation is similar to researching the prices of houses in your neighbourhood before you set a price for selling your home.
 It uses one or more points of comparison between your business and similar brands that have been sold.

 The points of comparison can be the specific sale of a brand, comparable company transactions, or stock market quotations.
-Market-based brand valuation is the amount for which a brand can be sold, and is equal to a market transaction price, bid, or offer for identical or reasonably similar brands.
+Market-based brand valuation is the amount for which a brand can be sold and is equal to a market transaction price, bid, or offer for identical or reasonably similar brands.

 The income approach to brand valuation is similar to looking at a house’s potential earnings as a rental property and using that to estimate its current value.
 This method is often referred to as the “in-use” approach.